 LUBBOCK, Texas – Bill Maddox, one of the most trusted names in news in Lubbock history, died Tuesday.

 The challenge of essentially two full-time jobs was just too much.
-But double-duty was just the start of the challenge for Bean.
+But double-duty was just the start of the challenge for Beane.
 Channel 28, KSEL-TV, went on the air as a UHF channel in late 1968 back in the days when that was an incredibly difficult thing to do.

 The televisions to get a UHF signal were already in place, but it required a special antenna.
-As Bean recalls, the percent of TV owners with the right antenna was somewhere between 10 and 12 percent.
+As Beane recalls, the percent of TV owners with the right antenna was somewhere between 10 and 12 percent.

 KSEL had one big thing going for it – well, actually two big things.